-How to find research studies near you and frequently asked questions about participating in a clinical trial
+Finding research studies near you and FAQs about participating in clinical trials

 - Colorectal cancer